tfglynn/supreme-court/README.md

 I recommend using a small fraction of the data for testing, since it can take a while to run otherwise.

-[I've written about this kind of model elsewhere.][me]
+[I’ve written about this kind of model elsewhere.][me]
 I think it leaves a lot of room for improvement.
 Almost all models of Supreme Court behavior use very little information about the justices and cases, and this one is no different.
 The main improvement over the MQ model is that *this* model uses the variable `lcDispositionDirection` from the Database.
-Basically this variable tells whether the *lower court's* decision had a "conservative" or "liberal" quality (or neither).
+Basically this variable tells whether the *lower court’s* decision had a “conservative” or “liberal” quality (or neither).
-Since the convervative--liberal axis is reversible, you need some way of deciding which end should be the "positive" one.
+Since the convervative–liberal axis is reversible, you need some way of deciding which end should be the “positive” one.
-The original MQ model just used a strong prior for certain justices, which I don't like.
+The original MQ model just used a strong prior for certain justices, which I don’t like.
 (Maybe they stopped doing this.
-I don't know.
+I don’t know.
 The original article is pretty old.)
-Instead, by adding `lcDispositionDirection` as a predictor, you can just give it +1 for a conservative case and -1 for a liberal one.
+Instead, by adding `lcDispositionDirection` as a predictor, you can just give it +1 for a conservative case and −1 for a liberal one.
 How much you like this will depend on whether you trust the maintainers of the Database.